laravel/docs/passport.md

 <a name="client-secret-hashing"></a>
 ### Client Secret Hashing

-If you would like your client's secrets to be hashed when stored in your database, you should call the `Passport::hashClientSecrets` method in the `boot` method of your `App\Providers\AuthServiceProvider` class:
+If you would like your client's secrets to be hashed when stored in your database, you should call the `Passport::hashClientSecrets` method in the `boot` method of your `App\Providers\AppServiceProvider` class:

     use Laravel\Passport\Passport;